EGR 111. Introduction to Engineering Design. (4 h)

 EGR 216.
 Intro to Program for Engineers.
 (3 h)

 Introductory programming fundamentals (predominantly in MATLAB) to develop good coding practices, function development, data processing and visualization, image processing fundamentals, graphical user interfaces, and more.
-Counts for ECE Concentration.
-P-EGR 111 and MTH 111, P or C-MTH 112.
+A general engineering technical elective that can be counted for up to one course towards any concentration.
+P-EGR 111 and MTH 111.

 EGR 280.
 Projects with Engineering for Non-Majors.
 (1-4 h)